SeongjipMoon/SeongjipMoon.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to IT Dream Pages
 tilte: IT Dream

 description: "IT Dream bulid with Jekyll."

 url: "http://SeongjipMoon.github.io"

 author:

   name: "Moon.
 S.J."

   email: "pcs06019@naver.com"

   url: "http://SeongjipMoon.github.io"

 You can use the [editor on GitHub](https://github.com/SeongjipMoon/SeongjipMoon.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.